ryantownsend/penthouse/README.md

 ## Dictionary

 * **Router** – this class receives a Rack request object and returns an identifier (just a string or symbol) for the tenant.
-* **Runner** – this class receives the identifier from the router, then looks up the tenant instance and runs the code within it.
+* **Runner** – this class receives the identifier (either from the router or manually switching), then looks up the tenant instance and runs the code within it.

 ## Contributing